 FIG. 2.
 Terminally-blocked alanine peptide potential of mean force and Markov state definitions.
-Left: The terminally blocked alanine peptide with (φ,ψ) torsions labeled.
-Right: The potential of mean force as a function of (φ,ψ) torsions at 302 K in units of k_BT , estimated from the parallel tempering simulation using WHAM[23, 33], truncated at $10~k_BT$ (white regions).
-The six manually identified states are labelled in black[11].
+Left: The terminally blocked alanine peptide with (φ, ψ) torsions labeled.
+Right: The potential of mean force as a function of (φ, ψ) torsions at 302 K in units of k_BT , estimated from the parallel tempering simulation using WHAM [28, 43], truncated at 10 k_BT (white regions).
+The six manually identified states are labelled in black [17].

-some states) are sampled only at high temperatures.
-In what follows, the results from the Markov model obtained from the dynamical reweighting method are compared to the model computed by Bayesian analyses using data from a single temperature only, as in Buchete and Hummer[19].
+computed by Bayesian analyses using data from a single temperature only, as in Buchete and Hummer [25].